Ilusion9/sourcecolors-inc-sm/README.md

 /**
  * Displays usage of an admin command to users depending on the
  * setting of the sm_show_activity cvar.
 All users receive a message
  * in their chat text, except for the originating client, who receives
  * the message both in chat and console.
  */
 void CShowActivity_Ex(int client, int author, const char[] tag, const char[] format, any ...)

 /**
+ * Displays usage of an admin command to users depending on the
+ * setting of the sm_show_activity cvar.
+All users receive a message
+ * in their chat text, except for the originating client, who receives
+ * the message both in chat and console.
+ */
+void CShowActivityAdmin(char[] clientName, AdminId adminId, const char[] tag, const char[] format, any ...)

+/**
+ * Displays usage of an admin command to users depending on the
+ * setting of the sm_show_activity cvar.
+All users receive a message
+ * in their chat text, except for the originating client, who receives
+ * the message both in chat and console.
+ */
+void CShowActivityAdmin_Ex(char[] clientName, AdminId adminId, int author, const char[] tag, const char[] format, any ...)

+/**
  * Prepares a string to display the message correctly in the chat.